-Princeton’s basic online course is referred to as Self-Paced, and provides students the opportunity to learn at their own speed.
+Princeton’s basic self-paced package is referred to as the Online Course, and provides students the opportunity to learn at their own speed.
 The course includes an extensive library of over 500 detailed on demand videos covering the entire core MCAT content (“MedFlix”); and intensive practice tools comprising thousands of passage based questions and detailed explanations, 16 full-length (and 2 shortened) practice tests and 10 MCAT prep books.
-The Self-Paced course is priced at a competitive $1,700, very similar to Blueprint’s 6-month Online Course.
+The Online Course is priced at $2,000, the same price as Blueprint’s 6-month Online Course.

-The MCAT 510+ offers all the same benefits of the Essentials course, but with the additional tailored resources of their MCAT Topic Focus program to quickly eliminate areas of weaknesses, and their 1-on-1 Expert Study Manager – comprised of a series of classes and exercises designed to identify and fix any MCAT problem areas.
-The MCAT 510+ course price typically comes in at around $3,400, but Princeton often offers discounts.
+The MCAT 513+ offers all the same benefits of the Live Online Course, but with the additional tailored resources of their MCAT Topic Focus program to quickly eliminate areas of weaknesses, and their 1-on-1 Expert Study Manager – comprised of a series of classes and exercises designed to identify and fix any MCAT problem areas.
+The MCAT 513+ course price typically comes in at around $3,500, but Princeton often offers discounts.

 Course options and pricing current as of date of publication.